devilyouwei/devilyouwei/docs/README.md

 _CN116662991A_

-This invention discloses an artificial intelligence-based method for detecting intents in smart contracts.
-It includes: preprocessing and cleaning the code of smart contracts, and labeling risky code and intent tags.
-By transforming the smart contract context into embedding representations, and inputting them into a K-means model, unsupervised training is conducted to classify and highlight the code representations with strong intents in the smart contracts...
+This invention introduces an artificial intelligence-based method for detecting intents in smart contracts.
+The process involves preprocessing and cleaning the smart contract code, as well as labeling risky code segments and intent tags.
+It utilizes a smart contract code encoder, a K-means-based intent highlighting model, and a multi-label classification deep learning model to identify unsafe intents within the smart contracts.

 <img src='./imgs/CN117709505A.png' style="float:right">